osteele/p5-server/README.md

 ## Implementation Notes

+### Sketch file recognition

 A “JavaScript-only sketch file” is a JavaScript file that includes a function definition for `setup()` function, and a call to `createCanvas()`.

+An HTML sketch file is an HTML file that includes a `<script>` tag that sources a URL that ends in `p5.js` or `p5.min.js`.

+### Automatic library inclusion

+JavaScript-only sketches automatically include many of the libraries that are isted on the [p5.js Libraries page](https://p5js.org/libraries/), as well as [dat.gui](https://github.com/dataarts/dat.gui).
+For example, if the sketch calls `loadSound`, it will include the p5.sound library.
+If it refers to `ml5`, it will include the ml5.js library.

-Automatic library loading is done by examining the free variables in the sketch.
+Automatic library loading is done by examining the free variables, and references to `p5.prop` where `prop` is any property name, in the sketch.

 A list of libraries, and the global variables that trigger including a library, is in `./config/libraries.json`.